 But struggle does not mean we are a failure.
 Even failing at something does not mean we are a failure.
 Like having cancer in your body does not mean you are cancer or losing a child does not mean you are no longer a mother.

-And though you fall, you are not a failure.
+though you STUMBLE OR fall, you are not a failure. pick yourself back up.

 I want to live fully awake and aware, even in this small, slow, simple life of mine.
 I want to help build a kinder world by taking responsibility for my 3 feet of influence.
 I want to wrestle against messages that devalue the worth of a person based on economic status, their ability to perform, or how much space they take up in the world.

 My struggle is woven together with my gifting in the way it pushes me to challenge and question, to love fiercely and defend the underdog.
 It does not permit me to turn a blind eye to injustice or suffering.
 It allows me to live with deeper compassion than I might otherwise.